Slamy/Wiki_MiSTer/SYS---HPS-IO.md

 There is no wait line, because it is assumed that you will be writing one block of data into DPRAM and it will write immediately.

+To read data, set the sb_lba to the block number you want to seek to.
+Then set the correct bit in sd_rd to 1, and the HPS will respond by raising the correct bit in sd_ack, and keeping it high for the duration of the read.
+The HPS will then use sd_buff_addr and sd_buff_dout and sd_buff_wr to count from 0 to BLKSZ and send a byte per clock.
+After reaching the last byte, it will clear the sd_ack.

+To write data, set the sb_lba to the block number you want to seek to.
+Then set the correct bit in sd_wr to 1.
+Similar to a read, it will raise the sd_ack bit, and count the sd_buff_addr - the core will respond by setting each sd_buff_din to the data it wants to write.
+After the block is written (sd_buff_addr reaches BLKSZ) sd_ack will be cleared.

-* sd_lba - logical block address - this is the block we want to start accessing
+* sd_lba[VDNUM] - logical block address - this is the block we want to start accessing
 * sd_blk_cnt - number of blocks
 * sd_rd - read number of blocks starting at address
 * sd_wr - write number of blocks starting at address